Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs

 \subsection{PTMs and PTM hubs}

-Pre-trained models (PTMs) are generalizable deep networks trained on large-scale data and can be transferred to a series of downstream tasks.
-They have become a cornerstone in deep learning and sometimes are called foundation models~\citep{bommasani_opportunities_2021}.
-Typical kinds of PTMs are summarized in the following.
+Pre-trained models (PTMs) are generalizable deep networks trained on large-scale data.
+They can be transferred to a series of downstream tasks.
+They have become a cornerstone in deep learning and sometimes are known as foundation models~\citep{bommasani_opportunities_2021}.
+Typical categories of PTMs are summarized in the following.

-\textbf{Supervised PTMs.} In the ImageNet classification challenge, \citet{he_delving_2015} developed the first deep neural network that outperforms human beings.
-By supervised pre-training on the ImageNet dataset, deep models are marching towards higher accuracy, fewer parameters and lower computation.
-InceptionNet~\citep{szegedy_going_2015} makes use of parallel convolutional filters to extract different levels of features.
-ResNet~\citep{he_deep_2016} introduces skip connections to ease the vanishing gradient problem so that much deeper networks can be trained.
-DenseNet~\citep{huang_densely_2017} is equipped with carefully designed densely connected blocks, with the advantages of better feature reuse and higher parameter efficiency~\citep{huang_convolutional_2019}.
-MobileNet~\citep{sandler_mobilenetv2:_2018} is a low-parameter, mobile-friendly network structure which is further optimized with the help of network architecture search to become MNASNet~\citep{tan_mnasnet:_2019}.
+\textbf{Supervised PTMs.} In the ImageNet classification challenge, \citet{he_delving_2015} developed the first deep neural network that surpassed human performance.
+By supervised pre-training on the ImageNet dataset, deep models marched towards higher accuracy, fewer parameters, and lower computation.
+InceptionNet~\citep{szegedy_going_2015} made use of parallel convolutional filters to extract different levels of features.
+ResNet~\citep{he_deep_2016} introduced skip-connections to ease the vanishing gradient problem so that much deeper networks could be trained.
+Inspired by ResNet, DenseNet~\citep{huang_densely_2017} was equipped with dense skip-connections to reuse features in a parameter-efficient manner.
+MobileNet~\citep{sandler_mobilenetv2:_2018} was a low-parameter, mobile-friendly network structure which was further optimized with the help of network architecture search to become MNASNet~\citep{tan_mnasnet:_2019}.

-\textbf{Unsupervised PTMs.} Although supervised pre-training is the most common practice, the labeling cost of large-scale data is too expensive to afford.
+\textbf{Unsupervised PTMs.} Although supervised pre-training is the most common practice, the labeling cost of large-scale data can be prohibitively expensive.
 As a large amount of unlabeled data on the Internet are available but under-exploited, recently many researchers have sought to apply self-supervised learning~\citep{jing_self-supervised_2020} on unlabeled data~\citep{mahajan_exploring_2018} with contrastive loss~\citep{gutmann_noise-contrastive_2010}.
-And then, a family of unsupervised deep models have emerged in recent years. \citet{he_momentum_2020} proposed Momentum Contrast with a creative queue structure to fully exploit the implicit representations of unlabeled data. \citet{chen_simple_2020} greatly improved the performance by exploring data augmentation, multi-layer projection head and empirical designs.
-Designing better contrastive pre-training strategies is still under active research~\citep{tian_what_2020}.
+Accordingly, a family of unsupervised deep models has emerged in recent years. \citet{he_momentum_2020} proposed Momentum Contrast with a creative queue structure to fully exploit the manifold structure of unlabeled data. \citet{chen_simple_2020} significantly improved performance by exploring data augmentation, multi-layer projection head, and empirical designs.
+Designing better strategies for contrastive pre-training is still under active research~\citep{tian_what_2020}.